CumulusNetworks/docs/content/cumulus-netq-47/NetQ-Overview/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 3. (Optional) Set the workbench as your home workbench, which opens when you log in to NetQ from the same premises.

-4. Select the cards you would like displayed on your new workbench.
+4. Select the cards you want to display on your new workbench.

       {{<figure src="/images/netq/new-wb-470.png" alt="interface displaying the cards a user can select to add to their workbench" width="800">}}